 • Identify active tunnels by flattening a section and checking if it’s rebuilt within 24 hours.

-Materials Needed to Build a Mole-Mill
+Materials Needed to Build a Mole Windmill

 1. Windmill Propeller